DIG-Kaust/MLgeoscience/labs/README.md

 - **Wandb**: Example usage of [Wandb](https://wandb.ai/site) with Logistic Regression for efficient ML experimentation

-## Environment
+## Environment (for All)

 To ensure reproducibility of the results, we have provided a `environment.yml` file.
 Ensure to have installed Anaconda or Miniconda on your computer.
 If you are not familiar with it, we suggesting using the [KAUST Miniconda Install recipe](https://github.com/kaust-rccl/ibex-miniconda-install).
 This has been tested both on macOS and Unix operative systems.

 After that simply run:
 ```
 ./install_env.sh
 ```
 It will take some time, if at the end you see the word `Done!` on your terminal you are ready to go!

+## Environment (for KAUST Students)

+For KAUST Students officially attending the course, from this year we will be providing you directly with the computational resources needed for homeworks and projects.
+You do not need to worry about setting up an environment locally.

+Simply head over the the [ClassHub](https://classhub.kaust.edu.sa) platform from any browser and select our course.
+A remote JupyterHub desktop will become available to you in seconds and you can work as if you were on your local laptop or workstation for the entire duration of the course.

+## Environment (for KAUST Students - IBEX, Deprecated)

 Later in the course, it may be useful to have access to a workstation with GPU capabilities (it will speed up your training time).
 A modified version of the environment and installation files for GPU-powered environment are also provided here.